This article will be nothing fancy but more or less a document to gather the information about the Product syntax for Adobe Analytics.

 Due to some limitation, it is best practice to track Product ID and not Product Name within the product variable.
 You can then apply classification on it.

-If you don’t set any specific event with it, then the prodView event is considered for the tracking.
+If you don’t set any other product event, then the prodView event is considered for the tracking of your product variable.

 - Amount of product and total value are only retrieved when you are using the “purchase” event.